• Skip to primary navigation

 If a tomato was picked green it will still "ripen" in the sense that it will turn red and get softer, but it will never have a truly good tomato flavor.

-🍾 Wine Fridge Hack
+🍾 Wine Fridge for Tomatoes

 Do you own a wine fridge?
 This would be a great place to store tomatoes.
 You could set it for 50-55 degrees, which is the optimal temperature for storing to tomatoes to allow them to last longer.